Non-unique weak solutions in Leray-Hopf class of the 3D Hall-MHD system: The Hall equation and intermittent Beltrami flows

 \item if we take $B=\eta(x,t)W(x)$ as the intermittent Beltrami wave and $J=\nabla\times (\eta(x,t)W(x))$, with an approriate choice of $\eta(t,x)$ defined in Section \ref{sec-blocks}, one can make sure the difference

-is small. \end{itemize} This indicates that, the stationary Beltrami wave is a solution of the Hall equation; while near certain intermittent Beltrami waves, equation (\ref{eq-curl}) is ``close'' to
+is small for some pressure term $\Pi$. \end{itemize} This indicates that, the stationary Beltrami wave is a solution of the Hall equation; while near certain intermittent Beltrami waves, equation (\ref{eq-curl}) is ``close'' to

-which is the NSE without a pressure term (or constant pressure).
+which is the NSE.
 An important motivation we obain is that an analogous construction scheme by using the convex integration method as for the NSE in \cite{BV} would possibly lead to the non-uniqueness of weak solutions of equation (\ref{eq-curl}) with $J\in C^0(0,T; H^\beta)$ for a small $\beta>0$; hence it implies $B\in C^0(0,T; \dot H^1)$ since $B$ is divergence free.
 Of course, in our case, two functions $J$ and $B$ are simultaneously involved in the construction; and the relation $J=\nabla\times B=\nabla\times (\eta W)$ will generate many error terms.
 On the other hand, it is also crucial to determine how to apply the important geometric lemma in the current context.

 We will describe the convex integration scheme in detail for equation (\ref{eq-curl}) by considering its approximation sequence (\ref{eq-div-q}) in the following section.